AlanBarber/CodeKatas/README.md

 ---------

  1. FizzBuzz

     Modify the Check() function in FizzBuzz project so that given any integer value will return one of the 4 string values:
     * The input number as a string
     * Fizz if the value is divisible by three
     * Buzz if the value is divisible by five
     * FizzBuzz if the value is divisible by both three and five

+ 1. Reverse String

+    Modify the Reverse() function in the ReverseString project to return a string that is the reverse of the inputed string value

+	Example:
+	* An input value "Hello, World!" should return as "!dlroW ,olleH".

+ 1. Count Words

+    Modify the Count() function in the CountWords project to return a count of words in a string.

+	A word is defined as any group of one or more alphanumeric characters seperated by a space.

+	Example:
+	* An input value of "Hello, World!" should return 2.

+ 1. Palindrome Checker

+    Modify the IsPalindrome() function

+ 1. Pi Calculator - Part 1

+    Modify the GetPi() function to return Pi to the given number of digits

+ 1. Pi Calculator - Part 2

+    Modify the GetPiDigit() function to return a single specified digit of Pi

+ 1. Prime Numbers

+    Modify the GetNextPrimeNumber() function to return the next prime number

+ 1. Change Return

+    Modify the GetChange() function to accept for input a total cost and total paid that returns a sorted array of the bills and coins to give as change

+	Valid Change:
+	* 100 Dollar Bill
+	* 50 Dollar Bill
+	* 20 Dollar Bill
+	* 10 Dollar Bill
+	* 5 Dollar Bill
+	* 1 Dollar Bill
+	* Half Dollar (50 cent)
+	* Quarter (25 cents)
+	* Dime (10 cents)
+	* Nickel (5 cents)
+	* Cent (1 cent)

  1. Binary Numbers - Part 1

     Modify the IntegerToBinary() function